Police: Teen shot at school bus stop in Newport News

 NEWPORT NEWS, Va.
 (WAVY) — A teenager was shot in the leg early Monday morning at a school bus stop in Newport News.

-Police said a preliminary investigation found the 15-year-old was standing at a school bus stop along Marshall Avenue when the shooting happened.
+Police said a preliminary investigation found the 15-year-old was standing at a school bus stop along Marshall Avenue near 33rd Street when the shooting happened.

-A red SUV reportedly drove up, and someone inside began shooting at the him.
+A red SUV reportedly drove up, and someone got out of the vehicle and started shooting at the teen.
 Officers were called to the scene just before 6:45 a.m.

+It was those gunshots that woke David Lynch up.
+He said, “I was in the bed and I heard the shots and by the time I got up and came downstairs, the kids ran in the house.
+It was one little boy that got shot in the leg, he was with him and I called the police.”

 The teen was taken to a hospital with injuries not considered life-threatening.
 Police later said the teen was expected to recover.

-Police said an investigation into the shooting was ongoing.
-Anyone without information that could help detectives are encouraged to call the Crime Line at 1-888-LOCK-U-UP.
+Anyone with information that could help detectives is encouraged to call the Crime Line at 1-888-LOCK-U-UP.

 Stay with WAVY.com for the latest developments.